Welcome to my world!

-Don't be afraid: I'm not on a mission to turn ordinary citizens into art connoisseurs… I wouldn't dare to torture a sane person with too much modern art "connoisseuring", and I don't think it's necessary for everyone to 'understand' art.
-I simply believe an ability to see beauty, and liking some art is a pretty nice way to enrich one's life, and I appreciate when I can be a part of that.
+Don't be afraid: I'm not on a mission to turn ordinary citizens into art connoisseurs… I wouldn't dare to torture a sane person with too much talk about bold brush strokes and suchlike.
+I'm not a pretentious snob who think it's necessary for everyone to 'understand' art.
+I just believe it's kinda cool when a person can appreciate some art, and I'm happy when some of that art is mine...

 It's true that as an artist you create a lot of your work for yourself.
 Because you HAVE TO.
 There are emotions, thoughts, and ideas inside of you that you just have to let out.
 Nonetheless, I realize that no matter how much artists would like to believe it's all about them, in reality art is hardly about the people who create it.
 Granted, art could be construed as a silent dialogue between the artist and his/her audience.
 However, to be valid it has to rely solely on the audience's participation and interpretation of the subject.
 Ultimately, there is no art without an audience (be it an audience of one or a million).

 We are given one life.
 To live it fully you must engage all your senses.
-Ephemeral desires for material things rarely leads to long-time satisfaction.
+Ephemeral desires for material things rarely lead to long-time satisfaction.
 However, love and appreciation for art, music, and literature do.
 If people forget how to enjoy all of the above, what will be left?
 Mindless sameness, equipped with the latest smart phone; that's what!
-Not to sound overly dramatic, but at times I feel like I am a warrior in a fight for the soul of humanity, with my weapons being creativity, beauty, imagination, and my passion for art.
-Please don't give up on art.
+We have to fight for the soul of humanity, with creativity, beauty, imagination, and passion for art.
+Don't give up on art.
 Take your time to sort out through all the garbage being passed as art, and find pieces that speak to you.
 You'll know when you discover that special connection with a work of art.
 It will make you feel alive, and it will make you feel special…

 I hope you will enjoy your stay*!